 Contrast content is useful to persuade readers or listeners, so content that has lists is ranked among the most shared content in 2016.
 This is relevant content (includes copy, photographs or video) with a comparison between the two opposites.
 This makes arguments stronger and more memorable, allowing readers to identify or position themselves.
 For example, when contrasting personality types, showing certain contrasting behavior that influences decision making.

-8. Content with Reference
+Content With Reference

 People believe content that is verified by those seen as reliable sources on certain topics or information.
 An expert’s or influencer’s view in certain spaces builds trust in the content and it is more likely to go viral.
 Additionally, experts have a large following resulting in more opportunities for viral content.

-9. Simulate the Mind through Sight
+Stimulate the Mind Through Sight

 It is said that a picture speaks a thousand words.
 Visual content stimulates the mind and can result in more social shares.
 It can be used to grab attention to content or to beef up and support content with the above properties.

 Conclusively, applying the above ways to any written content is bound to bring out articles or content that is more likely to go viral.
-Once your content captures the attention of a few people and they share it, there is no telling how far it can go.
+Once your content captures the attention of a few people and they share it, there is no telling how far it can go!